cschorn01/2.4GHz_Lora_for_rp2040_with_FreeRTOS/README.md

 ## Description

-The **rpi_pico_lora_driver** project is an open source project based on the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/), [Lora Radio](https://www.semtech.com/products/wireless-rf/lora-connect/sx1280), and [freeRTOS](https://www.freertos.org/).
+The **rpi_pico_lora_driver** project is an open source project based on the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/), [Lora Radio](https://www.semtech.com/products/wireless-rf/lora-connect/sx1280), and [FreeRTOS](https://www.freertos.org/).
 It's goal is to give hobbyists and developers a strong starting point for their projects involving Lora.
 This project is the [PHY layer](https://lora-developers.semtech.com/documentation/tech-papers-and-guides/lora-and-lorawan) of the LoRa radio, with [LoRaWAN](https://lora-developers.semtech.com/documentation/tech-papers-and-guides/lora-and-lorawan) functionality coming.

 ## Functionality

-This driver uses a [Raspberry Pi Pico's](https://www.raspberrypi.com/products/raspberry-pi-pico/) SPI bus to communicate with a [2.4GHz LoRa radio](https://www.semtech.com/products/wireless-rf/lora-connect/sx1280).
+This driver uses a Raspberry Pi Pico's SPI bus to communicate with a 2.4GHz LoRa radio.
 With FreeRTOS we can create a new task, or individually addressable superloop, that interacts with the [`vSx1280Task`](https://github.com/cschorn01/rpi_pico_lora_driver/blob/44e7e5acd0a1cb4129e875321e36d574b70024c7/src/main.c#L970C6-L970C6) task independently.

 In this project there are three tasks, and main():
 1. `vSimpleLEDTask` is to show the structure of a task with *setup* above an infinite loop, and the blinking of the onboard pico LED to action in the infinite loop.